trustoverip/spec-up-t-website/docs/various-roles/admins-guide/updating.md

 ### Source files in the Installer

-The information (files, code) to be copied to your existing Spec-Up-T installation can be found in the [directory `spec-up-t-starterpack` of the installer](https://github.com/blockchainbird/spec-up-t-starter-pack/tree/main/spec-up-t-starterpack).
+The information (files, code) to be copied to your existing Spec-Up-T installation can be found in the [directory `spec-up-t-boilerplate` of the installer](https://github.com/blockchainbird/spec-up-t-starter-pack/tree/main/spec-up-t-boilerplate).

 ### `package.json`